FAQ

 How do I view my node's performance?

-You can find your Node ID by re-running the and reading it from the script's header.
+You can find your Node ID by re-running the bootstrap script and reading it from the script's header.

 How do I install Docker?